cskang0121/cs426-agent-based-modelling-and-simulation/README.md

-## CS426 Agent-based Modelling And Simulation
+## CS426 Agent-Based Modelling And Simulation